Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 While wielding a single weapon with the :weapon-prop-versatile: ^^Versatile^^ property and no Shield, you gain a +1 bonus to your attack roll and damage roll with that weapon.
-While doing so, you can take one of the following actions as a :rsc-b: Bonus Action: Grapple, Shove, or Utilise.
+While doing so, you can take one of the following actions as a :rsc-b: Bonus Action: Unarmed Strike (Grapple or Shove only), or Utilise action.

 ---